Master-Alcy/StevensCodes/CS-546-2018F/FinalProject/README.md

 Server Code is at /Code/server
 Client Code is at /Code/client
+Detail instructions in /Code/README.md

 ## Document

-Included Proposals, Site design and test feedbacks
+Included Proposals, Site design and test feedbacks from teamates.

 ## Sample

-Containing some samples from insturctor.
+Containing some meterials from insturctor.